emilija-smitaite/review-a-restaurant/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type "git clone" and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

+Technologies needed to be installed:
+- PIP3
+- Python3

 # Credits